kryzar/LoLaTeXcv/README.md

 If you have multiple resumes using this class, it can be very painful to have a copy of [LoLaTeXcv.cls](LoLaTeXcv.cls) in each directory.
 The best solution is to have a *unique* copy of this file in the right place, this right place being `TEXINSTALLATIONDIRECTORY/tex/latex/base/LoLaTeXcv/`, according to the mighty [*LaTeX Wikibook*](https://en.wikibooks.org/wiki/LaTeX/Installing_Extra_Packages#Installing_a_package).
 So, follow these steps.

 1. Locate your LaTeX installation directory.
-	- If you're using MacTex on macOS, it's `Users/USERNAME/Library/texmf/` ;
+	- If you are using MacTex on macOS, it is `Users/USERNAME/Library/texmf/` ;
-	- If you're on Unix-type systems, it's `~/texmf/` ;
+	- If you are on Unix-type systems, it is `~/texmf/` ;
-	- If you're on Windows, run `kpsewhich -var-value=TEXMFHOME$` in a terminal, and the directory is displayed.
+	- If you are on Windows, run `kpsewhich -var-value=TEXMFHOME$` in a terminal, and the directory is displayed.
 2. Go to the LaTeX installation directory we just located.
 3. If they do not exist, create the sub-folders `tex/latex/base/`.
 4. Open a terminal session in this folder and run `git clone https://github.com/kryzar/LoLaTeXcv`.